yss9701/ultra96v2-openAMP-python/README.md

 It implements the transfer of information from the A53 kernel to the R5 kernel, and we can easily call it by python.

-The python interface is encapsulated in SWIG.
+The python interface is encapsulated in SWIG, the demo is in python-amp/pyamp.ipynb.

 Reference: xilinx ug1186